Modeling collective behaviors: A moment-based approach: Acknowledgemewnts

 \end{lemma}

 This lemma shows that $\lim_{n\to \infty}\mathbf{E}_n(f)=0$ with a convergence rate $\frac{1}{n^k}$.
-Next, we investigate some limit properties of parameter $P_{k,n}$ that is defined in Lemma~\ref{thm:BoundE(x^k)}.
+Next, we investigate some limit properties of the parameter $P_{k,n}$ defined in \eqref{eq:p_k,n}.
 To this end, the following lemma about the convergence of a specific sequence is needed. \begin{lemma} Let $\ell$ be a fixed nonnegative integer.
 For any positive constant $c < e^{-1}$, the sequence